 - 1 onion, diced

 - Heat oil in a large skillet on medium heat.

 - Saute peppers and onions for 2 minutes.

-- Crack eggs in large bowl, beat lightly to break yolks, add to pan of peppers and onions.
+- Crack eggs in a large bowl, beat lightly to break yolks, add to the pan peppers and onions.

 - Stir frequently until eggs are halfway cooked through, add salsa and sausage.